ProjectPythia/pythia-foundations/_sources/foundations/github/github-pull-request.md

 ### What's Next?

-In the next lesson we will learn more about [GitHub Workflows](github-workflows).
+In the next lesson we will learn more about [Reviewing Pull Requests](review-pr).

 ## References